MaterializeInc/materialize/doc/developer/mzbuild.md

   specified mzbuild image.
 It is like the vanilla Dockerfile [FROM command][dockerfile-from], except that the image named must be a valid mzbuild image in the repository, not a vanilla Docker image.

+### README.md

+If an mzbuild.yml file contains a file named README.md and `publish` is true, CI will automatically sync that file to Docker Hub as the repository's "full description."

 ## Motivation